Leeto the Leopard

 Leeto the Leopard is 27cm in length and 16cm in width.

-Price: R450.00, with R50.00 of each purchase will be given to Cape Leopard Trust.
+Price: R450.00, with R50.00 of each purchase going towards the conservation of the leopard through the Cape Leopard Trust.